srg-ics-uplb/blog/content/articles/jach/jach_010.rst

 :category: Research
 :author: Joseph Anthony C. Hermocilla

-Once a research gap has been identified, the Aim, Objectives, and Methods can now be written.
+Once a research gap has been identified and Problem Statement has been drafted, the Aim, Objectives, and Methods can now be written.
 Below is a short discussion on how to write the Aim, Objectives, and Methods for a research proposal based on the example from `Approach 5: Analyzing real-world systems and industry needs <{filename}/articles/jach/jach_008.rst>`_.
 The example identified a research gap in *developing a Kubernetes scheduler extension that optimizes for heterogeneous hardware in ML-heavy clusters*, inspired by unresolved issues in the Kubernetes GitHub tracker about inefficient pod scheduling on mixed CPU/GPU/TPU nodes.

 When crafting a research proposal for this gap, the Aim, Objectives, and Methods sections should clearly articulate the purpose, specific goals, and approach to addressing the problem.
 These sections must be concise, focused, and aligned with the identified gap, ensuring the research is feasible and impactful in the context of Computer Systems.